normen/TwizyDisplay/README.md

 ##### Installation

 - Flash the software to an [ESP32 Board](https://www.amazon.de/AZDelivery-NodeMCU-Development-Nachfolgermodell-ESP8266/dp/B071P98VTG)
-- Connect pin 25 of the board to the video input of the display (as well as GND).
+- Connect `GPIO 25` of the ESP board to the video input of the display (as well as GND).
 - Connect the MCP2515 board like this:

 ![ESP32-MCP2515](/doc/connections.jpg?raw=true "ESP32-MCP2515 Connection")

-- Connect the H and L outputs of the board to the pins 6 and 14 of the OBD2 plug:
+- Connect the `H` and `L` outputs of the MCP board to the pins `6` and `14` of the OBD2 plug:

 ![OBD2 Plug](/doc/plug.jpg?war=true "OBD2 Plug Pins")

+- Optionally connect a button between GPIO 27 and GND to switch the display mode (see below).

 ##### Power